 - Seaborne is not responsible for damage to contents if the outside of the hard-sided case is not damaged

-- Seaborne assumes no responsibility for damage to or loss of protruding luggage parts such as wheels, straps, pockets, pull handles, hanger hooks or other items attached to the luggage.
+- Seaborne assumes no responsibility for damage to or loss of protruding luggage parts such as wheels, straps, pockets, pull handles, hanger hooks or other items attached to the baggage.

-Seaborne has the right to refuse or accept luggage that does not meet the standards as noted herein.
-In cases where Seaborne will accept luggage for transport under the condition that the customer agrees to have affixed to the luggage a limited release tag, the customer is hereby on notice that Seaborne is not liable for any damage, loss or delay to such luggage.
+Seaborne has the right to refuse or accept baggage that does not meet the standards as noted herein.
+In cases where Seaborne will accept baggage for transport under the condition that the customer agrees to have affixed to the baggage a limited release tag, the customer is hereby on notice that Seaborne is not liable for any damage, loss or delay to such baggage.

-Items missing from checked luggage must be reported to Seaborne before leaving the airport or within 24 hours of the receipt of the bag.
+Items missing from checked baggage must be reported to Seaborne before leaving the airport or within 24 hours of the receipt of the bag.

-In the case of damage to luggage, an itnitial claim must be filed with Seaborne prior to leaving the arrival airport, or at the latest, within 24 hours from the date of receipt of the luggage.
+In the case of damage to baggage, an initial claim must be filed with Seaborne prior to leaving the arrival airport or at least within 24 hours from the date of the receipt of the baggage.

 Legal action premised on or related to damage, delay or loss must be commenced within two years of the date of the incident.